MakeSchool/MultiplayerTurnBasedGame-SpriteBuilder/README.md

 - Games where it's the opponent's turn
 - Completed games

-Allows to "Play now" which will either continue an existing game or will start a game against a random player.
+"Play now" button will either continue an existing game or start a game against a random player.

 ###FriendListScene
-This scene lists all Facebook players who are also playing the game.
-From where a player can start games against his friends.
-An "invite Friends" button allows players to invite Facebook friends who aren't playing the game yet.
+Lists all Facebook friends who are also playing the game.
+"Invite Friends" button allows players to invite Facebook friends to the game.

 ###GameScene
 This scene is the actual game, you need to replace it!

 ###UserInfo
-UserInfo is a singleton that calles the **getMyInfo** method of the SDK and stores the user info it receives.
+Singleton that calles the **getMyInfo** method of the SDK and stores the user info it receives.